ata-keskin/FishyBumpers/README.md

 ## Introduction
 FishyBumpers is a game about fish eating eachother.
 The idea of the homework competition was to implement a creative collision mechanism.
 My idea was to have a game, where the player controlls a fish and tries to eat fish smaller than himself/herself.
 When enough fish is eaten the player grows a level and can eat bigger fish.
 THe objective is to eat all the fish and win.
 There are 3 difficulty levels, with a hidden "Nightmare" difficulty only unlockable by defeating the game in "Hard" difficulty.
 The game also features a shark that attacks in random intervals entering from 6 random points on the screen.
 ## Controls
 The player fish is controlled entirely with the mouse.
+Difficulty selection, pausing and starting the game can be done with the keyboard and/or mouse.
 ## Screenshots